 - you are rolling over money between super funds

-*Note that the levy will apply to your total income for the year, including these super withdrawals, so a shortfall may be part of your tax return as AvSuper will only make deductions based on each super withdrawal made during the year.
+*Note that the flood levy will apply to your total income for the year, including these super withdrawals, so a shortfall may be part of your tax return as AvSuper will only make deductions based on each super withdrawal made during the year.